aliclark/the_wooden_sword/Evolved Existence Programming.md

 - René Descartes - Mind-Body problem and Mind-body dualism
 - Darwin and Wallace - Scientific Evolutionary theory
 - Herbert Spencer - the idea that consciousness is evolved
-- William James - consciousness as an evolved and pragmatic trait for survival
 - [Delay-line memory](https://en.wikipedia.org/wiki/Delay-line_memory)
-- George Miller - idea that consciousness is evolved to aid information processing
 - [Multiple realizability](https://en.wikipedia.org/wiki/Multiple_realizability)
+- Allen Newell and Herbert Simon - consciousness provides the intelligent being an edge due to better goal setting than non-conscious intelligent beings
 - Daniel Dennett - a theory of how consciousness evolved to aid information processing
 - The Brain with David Eagleman - What Is Reality - BBC Documentary 2016
 - Please contact me by Discussions (link above), Issues or Pull Request